Nestlé’s Global Reforestation Program

 Under the Nestlé Global Reforestation Program, projects will be developed as part of an insetting portfolio of projects that together will aim to provide benefits for nature, climate and people:

-- Direct benefits to Nestlé supply chain farmers and landscapes through reforestation and conservation
+- Direct benefits to Nestlé supply chain farmers and landscapes through reforestation and restoration

 - Ecological outcomes for regional biodiversity, wildlife and water quality

-- Emission removals: aim to achieve a total removal of 25 million tCO2eq by 2030, as estimated based on the current pipeline of projects, using an ex-ante calculation methodology for indicative purposes.
+- Emission removals: aim to achieve a total removal of 2.0 million tCO2eq per year until 2030, as estimated based on the current pipeline of projects, using an ex-ante calculation methodology for indicative purposes.

 Our Global Reforestation Program is part our of our Forest Positive strategy launched in June 2021.
 Our Forest Positive strategy will help to contribute to regenerative and equitable agricultural systems that help conserve and restore the world’s forests and natural ecosystems while promoting sustainable livelihoods and respecting human rights.